zsofiasomlai/pbx-group-security/content/challenges/technical/TE-VM-vlan-misconfiguration.md

 **Objective: Understand and contain issue(s) without any pushes to production**

-* You can use any technology you want (ideally ones you have experience with) and any Group Security team size
+You can use any technology you want (ideally ones you have experience with) and any Group Security team size.
-* Describe what you would do and how you would act (ideally in diagram format)
+* Describe what you would do and how you would act (ideally in diagram format).
 * Who would you talk to?
 * What actions would you take to contain and remediate the issue(s)?